retr0devops/CopyLogTS/README.md

 3) When the program needs to check the license (it does not know the key), it generates it manually according to paragraph two.
 Thus, all two fields are of great importance in license generation/verification.

 # DRM-server
 I also attached the full implementation of its DRM server, the necessary parameters are input. `status` is `LicenseV2`, and `bufferRsa` is `Request256`.
-Before writing it to the plist, you need to re-encode `Request256` in base64 format.
+Before writing it to the plist, you need to re-encode `bufferRsa` in base64 format.

 # P.S
 You can use this for your own personal purposes, for your own DRM.
 Very good resistance to analysis.
 It is worth saying that CopyLog is not vulnerable to injection of tweaks, because the import/export tables are broken.